wdk-docs/node-config-docs/Future-Compatibility.md

 In acknowledgement of the effort required to change dependent software, node-config will:

-* Use [semver versioning](https://github.com/lorenwest/node-config/wiki/Future-Compatibility#semver-versioning) to promote stable deployments
+* Use [semver versioning](https://github.com/lorenwest/node-config/wiki/Future-Compatibility#semver-versioning) to promote stable deployments,
-* Limit backward incompatibilities in favor of alternate solutions
+* Limit backward incompatibilities in favor of alternate solutions,
-* Provide [ample warning](https://github.com/lorenwest/node-config/wiki/Future-Compatibility#ample-warning) for upcoming incompatible releases, and
+* Provide [ample warning](https://github.com/lorenwest/node-config/wiki/Future-Compatibility#ample-warning) for upcoming incompatible releases,
+* Attempt to detect and output errors on incompatible usage, and
 * Post all [upcoming incompatibilities](https://github.com/lorenwest/node-config/wiki/Future-Compatibility#upcoming-incompatibilities) on this page

 ### Semver Versioning